Edrisym/Edrisym/README.md

 - I'm currently working at **HRG a company in Iran**

-- 🌱 I’m currently learning **Git Internals, Design patterns, system Design, algorithms and data structure**
+- 🌱 I’m currently learning **APIs, Design patterns, system Design, algorithms and data structure**

 - 👨‍💻 All of my projects are available at my [portfolio](http://sobhanmoavenghafouri.ir/)